Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Smoked salmon sashimi with ponzu

-The simplest and most elegant preparation: slice the 150g smoked salmon sashimi into 5-7 mm slices if it's not already pre-sliced.
+The simplest and most elegant preparation: cut the 150g smoked salmon sashimi into 5-7 mm slices if not already cut.
 Arrange it on a cold plate.
 Serve the ponzu in a small separate bowl for dipping, or pour a spoonful directly over the salmon.
 Garnish with fresh grated ginger, finely chopped chives, and a pinch of toasted sesame seeds.
-In less than 5 minutes you have a restaurant-quality starter that looks like it came from a Japanese restaurant.
+In less than 5 minutes you have a restaurant-quality appetizer.

-Cut the smoked salmon fillet into 2 cm cubes.
-Mix with ripe avocado cut into cubes of the same size, thin slices of cucumber, and finely chopped spring onion.
-Dress with 3-4 tablespoons of homemade ponzu, a drizzle of toasted sesame oil, and sesame seeds.
-The result is a fresh tartare or salad that works as a starter or a light main course.
-The salmon-avocado-ponzu combination is a modern classic of fusion cuisine that never disappoints.
+Cut the smoked salmon loin into 2 cm cubes.
+Mix with ripe avocado cut into cubes of the same size, thin slices of cucumber, and finely chopped scallions.
+Dress with 3-4 tablespoons of homemade ponzu, a splash of toasted sesame oil, and sesame seeds.
+The result is a fresh tartare or salad that works as an appetizer or a light main course.
+The salmon-avocado-ponzu combination is a modern fusion cuisine classic that never disappoints.

 Ponzu as a dressing for an appetizer platter

-If you prepare a platter of seafood (smoked salmon, roe, octopus, preserves), ponzu in a small bowl is the dressing that unites all elements under a common logic.
-It works equally well as a dipping sauce for Tanit Keta salmon roe as it does as a dressing for octopus or for preserves from the gourmet preserves collection.
+If you prepare a platter of seafood products (smoked salmon, roe, octopus, preserves), ponzu in a small bowl is the dressing that unites all the elements under a common logic.
+It works equally well as a dipping sauce for Tanit Keta salmon roe as it does as a dressing for octopus or for the preserves from the gourmet preserve collection.

 Ponzu sauce for octopus and seafood

-Cooked octopus and ponzu are another exceptionally good combination.
-Galician octopus has a firm texture and a mild marine flavor that ponzu enhances without overpowering.
+Cooked octopus and ponzu are another combination that works exceptionally well.
+Galician octopus has a firm texture and a mild marine flavor that ponzu elevates without overpowering.
 The acidity of ponzu acts on the octopus proteins similarly to how lemon does in ceviche: it creates a contrast that makes the octopus appear fresher and more intense at the same time.

-For a simple recipe with large cooked Galician octopus leg: slice the octopus into 1 cm rounds.
+For a simple recipe with large leg cooked Galician octopus: cut the octopus into 1 cm slices.
 Arrange it on a plate.
 Pour ponzu generously over it.
 Add a little finely julienned red onion marinated in ice water, a few drops of sesame oil, and chives.
-It's a dish that comes together in 5 minutes with ready-to-eat products and has the elegance of a Japanese recipe applied to a Galician product.
+It’s a dish that comes together in 5 minutes with ready-to-eat products and has the elegance of a Japanese recipe applied to a Galician product.

 Ponzu with mojama and gourmet preserves

-200g gourmet tuna mojama sliced thinly with a few drops of ponzu and a drizzle of extra virgin olive oil is one of the simplest and most elegant appetizers available.
-Ponzu acts here as the element that connects the intensity of the mojama with the palate: its acidity and umami create a bridge between the power of the mojama and the diner's sensory experience.
-Olive oil and ponzu do not mix (they are oil-based and water-based), but they coexist on the plate, creating two distinct dimensions of flavor that the diner experiences in the same bite.
+The 200g gourmet tuna mojama sliced thinly with a few drops of ponzu and a drizzle of extra virgin olive oil is one of the simplest and most elegant appetizers that exist.
+Here, ponzu acts as the element that connects the intensity of the mojama with the palate: its acidity and umami create a bridge between the power of the mojama and the diner's sensory experience.
+Olive oil and ponzu do not mix (they are oil-based and water-based), but they coexist on the plate, creating two distinct flavor dimensions that the diner experiences in the same bite.

 Variations of homemade ponzu